pablobernabeu/Data-is-present/README.md

 These workshops cover a suite of interrelated tools based on R and Docker.
 The three tools—R Markdown, data dashboards, and Binder environments—are all underlain by freeware, inexpensive applications, and reproducible workflows.
 The usefulness of these tools extends from academia to data science.

-In each session, common challenges will be flagged based on multi-levelled, real examples, and resources for further practice will be provided.
-Every workshop will have a taught part and a hands-on part.
-The level of the taught content will be largely tailored to the audience, and the hands-on part will be individually adaptable thanks to easier and tougher tasks available.
+In each session, common challenges are flagged based on multi-levelled, real examples, and resources for further practice are provided.
+Every workshop has a taught part and a hands-on part.
+The level of the taught content are largely tailored to the audience, and the hands-on part are individually adaptable thanks to easier and tougher tasks available.
 To fully cater to the possibilities of different audiences, different workshops can be combined into the one session, and the duration can also be tailored.

 *Prerequisites:* R (https://www.r-project.org/) and RStudio (https://rstudio.com/products/rstudio/download/).